Buyers Guide

 Special Forces

 Wookiee Warriors: B – One box is worth it if you’re at least curious about running the full Wookiee Force, especially because it gives you the generic Wookiee commander AND an option to build one of two different units.
+As far as charging melee threats go generally though, ARC troopers with a Commander mini are weirdly just better for the points at that now.

 Support